-The individual in this role works closely with and is supervised by the Assistant to the Assistant University Librarian for Collection Development and also may be assigned work by professional staff in the Department as needed.
-The Special Collections Assistant occasionally provides general collection development support for professional staff in the Reference Services Department, and provides specialized assistance as needed to other library departments requiring Near Eastern Studies subject knowledge and language skills.
+The SCA V Occasionally provides general collection development support for professional staff in the Reference Services Department, and provides specialized assistance as needed to other library departments requiring Near Eastern Studies subject knowledge and language skills.

 Responsible for hiring, training and supervising student assistants to support these activities as needed.

-The incumbent addresses and independently resolves complex problems and assists the Near Eastern Studies Librarian in establishing goals, policies and procedures.
+The incumbent addresses and independently resolves complex problems and assists the Librarian for Classics, Hellenic Studies, and Linguistics in establishing goals, policies and procedures.

-Fluent reading knowledge and comprehension of Persian and Arabic; bibliographic competence in Turkish.
+Fluent reading knowledge and comprehension of Modern Greek and Esperanto.

 Ability to provide specialized assistance for faculty and students.

-Experience working with ephemeral material, digital and IT projects.
+Experience working with ephemeral material, digital and IT projects and workflows.

 Ability to communicate effectively in English with a variety of library staff in written and oral form, to be organized and detail-oriented, to work effectively in a team-based mode, anticipate workflow changes and adjust priorities accordingly.